back search

 Side effects of dragon fruit during pregnancy

-Dragon fruit is generally safe and nutritious for pregnant women to consume, but consuming too much may lead to some adverse side effects or health risks.
-Here are some of the potential side effects of consuming dragon fruit during pregnancy:
+Dragon fruit is generally safe and nutritious for pregnant women to consume, but consuming too much may lead to some adverse side effects or health risks, such as:

 1. Too much fiber